MakMouse/MakMouse_React_Portfolio/README.md

 [ ] Contact Form / Footer

-## Designed and built by Maksym Frankow.
+## Designed and built by Maksym Frankov.